bgoonz/gists-revamp/by-extension/markdown/These-Are-.md

 The best note taking app ever:

 <a href="https://www.notion.so/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.notion.so/"><strong>Notion - The all-in-one workspace for your notes, tasks, wikis, and databases.</strong><br />
 <em>A new tool that blends your everyday work apps into one.
-It’s the all-in-one workspace for you and your team.</em>www.notion.so</a><a href="https://www.notion.so/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+It's the all-in-one workspace for you and your team.</em>www.notion.so</a><a href="https://www.notion.so/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <figure><img src="https://cdn-images-1.medium.com/max/1200/1*G_bpCx8Yq7r126TW2m2LeQ.png" class="graf-image" /></figure>